sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 CottageDays marketplace.
 It will be a nightly booking process in contrast to the default daily process.

-In addition, we will also add a new decline transition for the operator and update the client app so that it uses the new process.
+In addition, we will also add a new decline transition for the operator, and update the client app to use the new process.

 ### Clone Flex example processes repository